 If you go for a mani-pedi, select a nail salon that stocks only nail polishes free of the toxic trio (formaldehyde, toluene—which can be contaminated with benzene—and dibutyl phthalate).
 Also look for a nail salon that has good ventilation for the entire shop.
 Choosing a nail salon that engages in these safety practices can help protect your health and the health of the workers who are there every day.

 We all have our favorite makeup and toiletries.
-To find out whether your go-to products are safe or not, try Think Dirty's shop clean app.
-This easy-to-use resource ranks the safety of specific products on a scale of 1-10 and offers up cleaner solutions.
+To find out whether your go-to products are safe or not, try apps like Healthy Living, Think Dirty or the GoodGuide.
+These easy-to-use resources rank the safety of specific products and offers cleaner solutions.